 There are intentions from the Ugandan government that Zebra and Antelope be brought to Bulago for them to exploit the Savannah like environment in the island’s interior.
 If you love sailing, then you will have fun sailing on the lake.

-A small sailboat or a windsurfer is recommended for people who own the windsurfers or sail boats, as they can be easily launched from The Lodge set up in the island can avail Water-skiing and tubing.
+A small sailboat or a windsurfer is recommended for people who own the windsurfers or sailboats, as they can be easily launched from The Lodge set up on the island can avail Water-skiing and tubing.